MatthijsGawehn/COCOS/README.md

 Installation of COCOS
 ---------------------
+install directly from pypi:
+1. make a new environment and give it a name e.g. cocos_env (if you use anaconda navigator >environments>create)
+2. open terminal in that environment (in anaconda navigator > click on the new environment>press green circled arrow>open Terminal)
+3. type >"pip install cocos-map"

+install from GitHub:
 1. download the .zip to your preferred location ['my_COSOS_location'] and unzip
 2. make a new environment and give it a name e.g. cocos_env (if you use anaconda navigator >environments>create)
 3. open terminal in that environment (in anaconda navigator > click on the new environment>press green circled arrow>open Terminal)